logicwind/react-native-matomo-tracker/README.md

 ### createTracker()

-The createTracker function is used to instantiate a tracker object for Matomo analytics within a React Native application .It will take `matomo-url` and `siteId` parameter.
+The createTracker function is used to instantiate a tracker object for Matomo analytics within a React Native application .It will take `matomo-url` and `siteId` parameter and `auth_token` is optional paramter .

+ If you want to create matomo auth_token refere this link https://matomo.org/faq/general/faq_114/

 #### note
 for matomo-url madatory to add `/matomo.php` end of url.